Olga Hepnarová: Truck attack

 Hepnarová began planning the truck attack about six months in advance.
-She believed all people were trying to hurt her.
-She said that she had been beaten up on the street for no reason, and no one helped her.
-She refused to become an unknown suicide, and wanted to be remembered.

 Her original plans included derailment of an express train or detonation of an explosive in a room full of people, but she decided that these were too technically demanding and instead decided on a mass shooting: she planned to obtain an automatic firearm and fire on people on Wenceslas Square.
 She enrolled in the shooting ring at the Svazarm.
 But she changed her mind about this option also: she was afraid that she might be immediately killed, and finding such a weapon also seemed difficult.
 Eventually she decided to use a vehicle as her weapon.

-From 11 January to 10 July 1973, Hepnarová lived in room 502 in what is now Penzion Malešice, which served as a hostel for the Prague Communications business.
-On 9 July, she left for a last look at her cottage, and then abandoned her Trabant car, to which she was strongly attached.
+From 11 January to 10 July 1973, Hepnarová lived in room 502 at the Babylon hostel on Plaňanská Street.
+On 9 July 1973, she visited a vehicle rental to rent a truck for two days, where the clerk rescheduled for the day after, as there were no cars available.
+That same day, Hepnarová pushed her Trabant into a ravine, as a means of "ending her [the Trabant's] existence", since she could not bear the thought of the car getting another owner.
 The next day, on 10 July, she successfully completed a test drive to demonstrate that she was able to control the specific type of truck she wanted to rent.

-At 1:30 p.m., Hepnarová drove her Praga RN truck from the Defenders' of Peace (today Milada Horáková) to the Strossmayer Square (Strossmayerovo náměstí) in the Prague 7 district, where she drove her truck onto the sidewalk and into a group of about 25 people who were waiting for a tram.
-After the vehicle spontaneously stopped, witnesses tried to help her because they thought she had lost control of the vehicle due to a technical defect.
-However, Hepnarová immediately admitted that she had intentionally rammed into the crowd.
+At 1:30 p.m., Hepnarová drove a rented Praga RN truck from the Defenders' of Peace (today Milada Horáková) to the Strossmayer Square (Strossmayerovo náměstí) in the Prague 7 district.
+Hepnarová had difficulty operating the vehicle due to her short height, as she could barely reach the pedals and had an obscured view through the windshield.
+An initial attempt at ramming the tram stop from the road was unsuccessful due to several cars stopping behind a scheduled tram, which picked up nearly all waiting commuters.
+On her second attempt, after waiting for the stop to become crowded again, she drove onto the sidewalk and rammed a group of approximately 30 people.
+After the vehicle crashed into a pole, witnesses tried to help Hepnarová, believing the truck had a technical failure or that she had fallen asleep.
+However, she immediately told a police officer, who helped her out of the cab, that she had intentionally rammed into the crowd.
 Three people died immediately, three more died later the same day, two within a few days (all aged from 60 to 79), and 12 people were injured but survived.

 Before the attack, Hepnarová had sent a letter to two newspapers, Svobodné slovo and Mladý svět, explaining her actions as revenge for the hatred she felt was directed against her by her family and the world.
 The letter was received two days after the murder.

-I am a loner.
-A destroyed woman.
-A woman destroyed by people ...
-I have a choice – to kill myself or to kill others.
-I choose TO PAY BACK MY HATERS.
-It would be too easy to leave this world as an unknown suicide victim.
-Acta non verba.
-Society is too indifferent, rightly so.
-My verdict is: I, Olga Hepnarová, the victim of your bestiality, sentence you to death.